- Name

 In June, when there were about 100,000 new cases in the United States, 21 states had stopped reporting COVID-19 data on the weekends and three states were reporting less frequently.
 States have continued to reduce reporting even as new COVID-19 cases continued to climb, exceeding 900,000 in the United States last week.
 Today, 36 states do not update their dashboards every day, 11 report some data less than five days a week, and six of those report some data streams only once per week.

 Daily reporting of COVID-19 data has been critical for public health agencies to successfully track and combat the virus over the past 18 months by effectively targeting limited resources to emerging hotspots identified by data analysis.
-The CRC's Pandemic Data Initiative first warned of the perils associated with limited reporting two months ago and revisits it with a new analysis by Beth Blauer, associated vice provost for public sector innovation, and Lauren Gardner, director of the Center for Systems Science and Engineering.
+The CRC's Pandemic Data Initiative first warned of the perils associated with limited reporting two months ago and revisits it with a new analysis by Beth Blauer, associate vice provost for public sector innovation, and Lauren Gardner, director of the Center for Systems Science and Engineering.

 "Unfortunately, many states are limiting or stopping public reporting of vital data, a move that will limit the nation's ability to anticipate disease spread," says Blauer, who is also the CRC data lead.
 "Governments of all sizes—local, state, and federal—need to continue their daily data collection efforts to tackle the current resurgence."